DukeofStars/seas/README.md

 ## Seas
 Seas is a package server which hosts a jellyfish repository.

-## Squid
+## squidserver
+Squid is a package installation backend, that runs on the local machine.
+It is the central daemon for installations, allowing multiple tasks to be run at once.

+# Ink
-Squid is a package manager frontend, designed for the jellyfish package format.
+Ink is a package installation frontend for Squid.

 ## Wharf
 Wharf branches off almost entirely, and is it's own "fork" of the jellyfish format.
 Packages are loaded onto "ships" which are files containing instructions for wharf.